 Your email could have its very own call to action, but is there a larger objective you have for your target audience to take?
 Your email signature presents you with an excellent opportunity to accommodate an interesting call to action.

 This can give your marketing efforts a significant boost, drawing leads straight from your email campaign.
-It is, however, recommended not to over-populate your email signature with links to every marketing campaign that you are running.
+It is, however, recommended not to over-populate your email signature format with links to every marketing campaign that you are running.

 Cold emailing + your business email signature = more conversions

 When looking for leads in avenues you haven’t explored yet, you must expect your receivers to be more discerning.
 Cold emailing has its cons, but it also brings in a flurry of new customers, if you successfully establish trust.
-This is where a professional email signature can do the job for you.
+This is where a business email signature can do the job for you.

 Firstly, it positions you as an individual or company that is serious and professional enough to have a logo, a contact address, and maybe even social links where you are already engaging with other customers.
+Learning how to write an email signature format means finding the best ways to connect with people.

 Adding your personal image only cements this trust.
 The option of multiple contact links gives the recipient an option to reach out to you via a touchpoint they are comfortable with.